| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Smoking is strongly associated with reduced life expectancy.
 Alcohol is harmful to the liver, heart and brain, especially when it’s consumed in excess.
 Just eat food in moderation.

-• Protect Your Brain
+• Sharp Your Brain

 Reading, puzzles, social activity and life-long learning will all keep your brain sharp.

-• Sunlight in Moderation
+• Sunlight with Vitamin-D

 A little sunlight helps produce vitamin D, which helps to control mood.
 But everything in moderation, because excess results in a higher chance of skin cancer.